Essential vs Non-Essential Personnel Designation

 Yes.
 Individual faculty are expected to make their own decision as to whether they can safely travel to campus to hold classes.
-They may cancel classes and notify their students using the Blackboard system.
+They may cancel classes or hold classes via remote instruction and notify their students using the Blackboard system.
 Faculty should be aware that staff who support their classes are not considered “essential personnel” and are not expected to come in when the University is closed to non-essential personnel.

 Q10.
 What departments are represented on the Weather Emergency Team, which makes recommendations for campus status?

-The group is facilitated by the Executive Director of Public Safety or Director of Environmental Health and Safety and includes representatives from:
+The group is facilitated by the Assistant Vice President of Public Safety or Assistant Vice President of Environmental Health and Safety and includes representatives from: